Dorothy Charlesworth: Career

 Once the excavations at Buto had concluded, Charlesworth focused on her work within Britain.
 She first held a Leverhulme research fellow at the Museum of London, before serving as Inspector of Ancient Monuments.
 Under these auspices she directed excavations within northern Britain, notably Carlisle, where she discovered the south gate and rampart of the Roman fort in Carlisle, finally locating the fort's exact position.
 Here she discovered surviving timbers that could be dated by dendrochronology, and shown to have been felled in the autumn or winter of AD72/3.
 These offered new evidence in the debate over the chronology of the Roman conquest of northern Britain, which may have been under Petillius Cerialis, or Agricola.
 At Housesteads she excavated the Commandant's house and the hospital with John Wilkes in the late 1960s and 1970s.
 She also excavated Carrawburgh fort, Hadrian's Wall turret 51A (Piper Sike) in 1970 34A (West Grindon) in 1971, and 29A (Black Carts).
 Excavation of Hadrian's Wall at Walton was carried out under her direction in the 1970s.

-Charlesworth was one of the founding members of the Association for the History of Glass in 1978, and served as its Secretary from 1979-1981.
+Charlesworth was one of the founding members of the Association for the History of Glass in 1978, and served as its Secretary from 1979 to 1981.
 As well as her expert contributions to the study of ancient glass, she also wrote for a more general readership, contributing to guidebooks, e.g., for the museum at the Roman site of Wall in Staffordshire (1958), Aldborough Roman town and Museum, Yorkshire (1970) and Hardknott Fort (1972), and provided archaeological research for the publication of the Roman Inscriptions of Britain.

 A memorial lecture was held in her name by the Cumberland and Westmorland Archaeological Society in 1982.